EinsKatze/einskatze.github.io/content/gpg.md

 date: 2023-05-11
 draft: false
 ---
-This Public Key uses a fake mail.
+This Public Key uses a mail i do not use or own, i just used it so i don't have to publicly share a mail i use.
 For ways to contact me look at [this](../contact).

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----